mathjax/MathJax-docs/web/loading.rst

 The example above takes advantage of the feature of ``jsdeliver`` that allows you to get the latest version using the ``mathjax@4`` notation.
-For a specific version, you would use
+To obtain a specific version, you would use a tag like

 .. code-block:: html